sage-code/.github/profile/README.md

 ## Sponsors ❤️

-You can sponsor one or more projects that you wish to improve.
+You can sponsor one or more projects.
 If you become a sponsor we list your name below.
 We grant higer priority to issues created by you.
 On Discord, you receive a special role and you get access to exclusive channels.
 Sponsors can participate in planing meetings for stearing the research & developement activity.

 * [@sage-code/mlmoise](https://github.com/mlmoise)